RunesRepoHub/GSCP/README.md

 # GSCP
 Game Server Control Panel, this is an easy way to deploy and manage docker game servers.

 ## Docker Setup

 1. - [x] Create Dockerfiles for the Node.js app, PostgreSQL database and the web interface.

-2. Set up Docker Compose for orchestrating the containers.
+2. - [x] Set up Docker Compose for orchestrating the containers.

 ## Node.js Application

-1. Implement basic Node.js application with Express.js.
+1. - [x] Implement basic Node.js application with Express.js.

 2. Set up SSH functionality for executing commands on Linux machines.